 On female boxelder trees, females lay straw-colored eggs in bark crevices, on leaves, or on seeds on the ground (UNH Extension).
 Eggs on the leaves turn reddish before hatching.

 Freshly hatched nymphs are bright red and go through five instars.
-As they mature, they develop black wing pads and feed on boxelder seeds (WVU Extension).
+As they mature, they grow black wing pads and feed on boxelder seeds (WVU Extension).

 Adult boxelder bugs emerge and reproduction cycle